shivamrajput-py/SAMAS/README.md

 ##  Overview

-**SAMAS** is not just another job board scraper.
-It is a highly sophisticated, multi-agent LLM orchestration system built with **LangGraph** that acts as a personal technical recruiter.
-It guarantees precision, eliminates AI hallucinations via strict guardrails, and optimizes token costs using a sophisticated filtering funnel.
+**SAMAS** is a multi-agent LLM orchestration system built with **LangGraph** that acts as a personal technical recruiter.
+It focuses on precision matching and token optimization by combining structured LLM extraction with traditional search algorithms.

 ###  Key Features
-- **Intelligent Resume Parsing (PRISM):** Extracts dense skill matrices and career timelines from raw PDFs.
-Protected by **Guardrails AI** to strictly enforce JSON schemas and prevent prompt injections.
+- **Intelligent Resume Parsing (PRISM):** Extracts skill matrices and career timelines from raw PDFs.
+Uses **Guardrails AI** (`Guard.from_pydantic()`) to strictly enforce JSON schema integrity on the LLM output.
-- **Dynamic AI Interview (LUCID):** An LLM-as-a-judge system dynamically generates technical questions based *strictly* on your claimed skills, evaluating your answers to adjust your confidence vector.
+- **Dynamic AI Interview (LUCID):** An LLM-as-a-judge system dynamically generates technical questions based on your claimed skills, evaluating your answers to adjust your confidence vector.
-- **Autonomous Job Sweeper (RADAR):** Spawns asynchronous, parallel workers to scrape global job boards (via SerpAPI) based on multi-query strategies.
+- **Targeted Job Sweeper (RADAR):** Spawns parallel workers to scrape highly targeted job listings via SerpAPI based on multi-query strategies.
-- **Deep Analyst (CIPHER):** Employs **Local BM25 Pre-filtering** to instantly drop the bottom 25% of irrelevant jobs (saving LLM tokens), detects "ghost jobs", and extracts structured JD requirements.
+- **Deep Analyst (CIPHER):** Employs **Local BM25 Pre-filtering** to drop the bottom 25% of irrelevant jobs right on the CPU (saving LLM tokens), before extracting structured JD requirements.
 - **Hybrid Matching Engine (KAIROS):** Embeds both your profile and the JDs into **Pinecone** using Dense Vectors (Semantic meaning via OpenAI) and Sparse Vectors (Exact Keyword matches via BM25/SPLADE).
 Performs an `alpha=0.5` balanced hybrid search for pinpoint accuracy.
-- **Enterprise Observability:** Fully instrumented with **LangSmith** for real-time tracing of agent reasoning, latency, and token consumption.
+- **Observability:** Instrumented with **LangSmith** for real-time tracing of agent reasoning and token consumption.
-- **CI/CD Evaluations:** Unit tested with **DeepEval** to programmatically score LLM Faithfulness and Answer Relevancy.
+- **CI/CD Evaluations:** Designed to be unit tested with **DeepEval** to score LLM Faithfulness and Answer Relevancy (Note: testing framework setup is ongoing).

 ---